xsankar/TigerGraph-Graph-For-All/README.md

-#  Graph For A Better Token Economy
+#  Graph For A Better Tokenomics a.k.a.
+Token Economy
 **Contributors and Contact Information: [Krishna sankar @ksankar ]**

 ## Problem Statement